YelyzavetaS/YelyzavetaS/README.md

-Yelyzaveta Shevelieva
+Yelyzaveta Shevelieva.
-20 yeras old
+20 yeras old.
 I'm a student of National Aerospase University "Kharkiv Aviation Institute".
 My specialty is Telecommunications and Radioengineering (Radio Electronic Devices, Systems and Complexes).
 Here are links to my social network: